 The University is also the fiduciary of the University of Connecticut Department of Dining Services Money Purchase Pension Plan.
-The University reports these funds in the accompanying Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position (Fiduciary Statements) in accordance with GASB Statement No. 84 (GASB 84), Fiduciary Activities.
+The University reports this fund as a fiduciary activity in the accompanying Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position (Fiduciary Statements).
 See Note 9 for further disclosures related to the University of Connecticut Department of Dining Services Money Purchase Pension Plan.